 2) Ciphering of the Response Packet, i.e. SPI2.b5 set to '1', is only allowed if the Command Packet has been successfully authenticated (e.g. using CC) and if ciphering was applied to the Command Packet, i.e. SPI1.b3 is set to '1'.

-If any violation of these rules for the security settings of Response Packets is detected at the Receiving Entity, the response shall be processed as defined for a security error where the Receiving Entity cannot authenticate the Sending Entity (see clause 4.1, item 4).
+If any violation of these rules for the security settings of Response Packets is detected at the Receiving Entity, the response shall be processed as defined for a security error where the Receiving Entity cannot authenticate the Sending Entity (see clause 4.1, item 4)).
 In case a response is sent, the error cause shall be set to "Unidentified security error".

 5.1.2 Coding of the KIc